lucianohandal/portfolio/docs/README.md

 ### Usage

-To run the code locally run
+To run the code locally

+1. Add gmail credentials
+Open the file email_configs.py and enter the senders email and password and the recipient

+2. Start the server
 ```sh
 python wsgi.app
 ```